 The Travelex smartphone app has also suspended while the firm’s IT team attempts to resolve the issue, and purchasers of Travelex’s pre-paid currency cards have been complaining online that they have not been notified that services have been disrupted.

 Customers needing foreign currency for their overseas trips are being advised to visit a Travelex store in person where staff can conduct transactions manually.

 So, we know that the cyber attack against Travelex has been enormously disruptive.
 But what we don’t know at the moment is the nature of the malware involved – although some are suggesting it is likely to be ransomware-related.

 Whatever the nature of the attack, there clearly needs to be a proper investigation as to whether Travelex’s systems were properly resilient and if enough resources were being put into ensuring that systems were being properly secured.

-Disturbingly, security researcher Troy Mursch shared on Twitter details of security vulnerabilities he discovered on Travelex’s infrastructure back in September 2019, but for which he never received a response.
+Disturbingly, security researcher Troy Mursch shared on Twitter details of security vulnerabilities he discovered on Travelex’s infrastructure back in September 2019, but for which he claims he never received a response.

 Found this article interesting?
 Follow Graham Cluley on Twitter to read more of the exclusive content we post.